-A hooded Luke Skywalker approaches Jabba’s Palace.
-When he enters, combat will ensue, along with one of the most enticing first acts in all of cinema—from Han accidentally knocking Boba into the Sarlacc pit, to Princess Leia hoisting Jabba by his own petard, the whole exchange is more captivating than the prequels and the sequels in their entirety.
+A hooded Luke Skywalker approaches Jabba’s Palace, and when he enters, combat will ensue inside one of the most enticing first acts in all of cinema—from Han accidentally knocking Boba into the Sarlacc pit to Princess Leia hoisting Jabba by his own petard, the whole exchange is more captivating than the prequels and the sequels in their entirety.

-Any given movie in this franchise is likely to be the biggest event of its respective year, and Return of the Jedi proved no different.
-Albeit the two previous entries remain the most beloved of the original trilogy, and they ultimately accrued more revenue at the box office, Marquand’s masterpiece was the highest grossing movie of 1983, and those numbers aren’t close.
+Any given movie in this franchise is likely to be the biggest event of its respective year, and Return of the Jedi proved no different in 1983.
+Albeit the two previous entries remain the most beloved of the original trilogy, and they ultimately accrued more revenue at the box office, Marquand’s masterpiece was the highest grossing movie its year, and those numbers aren’t close.

 5. Steven Spielberg

-Easily the most profitable director of the decade—and, in my opinion, the most well-rounded director in general—Spielberg excelled in a variety of genres throughout the 1980s, from fun action-adventures to Best Picture-winning period dramas.
+Easily the most profitable director of the decade—and, in my opinion, the most well-rounded director in general—Spielberg mastered a golden menagerie of genres throughout the 80s, from fun action-adventures and sci-fi joints to Best Picture-winning period dramas.

-But in 1982, a certain family-friendly science fiction film shattered any doubt that Steven Spielberg was a figure to be reckoned with in Hollywood.
-When adjusted for inflation, E.T. the Extra-Terrestrial remains his second-highest grossing movie ever, right behind Jaws, and that’s spanning a whopping fifty-year career.
+But in 1982, a certain family-friendly film shattered any doubt that Steven Spielberg was a figure to be reckoned with in Hollywood.
+When adjusted for inflation, E.T. the Extra-Terrestrial remains his second-highest grossing movie ever right behind Jaws, and those numbers span a whopping fifty-year career.